Simon Dolan: Opposition to UK COVID-19 lockdown and judicial review

 Dolan's appeal against the initial decision was successful and on 5 August the Court of Appeal ruled that the challenge against the government's lockdown would continue to be heard with Lord Justice Hickinbottom who stated that he was persuaded that the grounds should be considered by the full court in open court, and the claimants "given an opportunity to make good their case, at least on arguability".
 Dolan's judicial review challenged the then new UK rule of a limit of six people per group otherwise known as the rule of six on 14 September.
 On 1 December, it was ruled that the Government should not face a Judicial Review regarding the initial lockdown measures.
 The court warned against treating judicial reviews as evolving or “rolling” proceedings, and parties filing “excessively long” pleadings.
 The court criticised Dolan and the other Appellants for taking two months to start their claim, rather than very promptly following the making of the Regulations in March 2020.

 Dolan has opposed the UK government's adoption of the Pfizer vaccine.
 He also has claimed that requiring people to wear masks is a step toward authoritarianism, tweeting, 'Unless you make a stand, you will be wearing a mask for the rest of your life.'

-In January 2021, Dolan was a cosignatory of an open letter titled 'The Chinese Communist Party's Global Lockdown Fraud', alleging pro-China bias by international scientists and officials.
+In January 2021, Dolan was a cosignatory of an open letter titled 'The Chinese Communist Party's Global Lockdown Fraud', alleging pro-Chinese government bias by international scientists and officials.
 According to a Coda Story report, Dolan "said there was 'no doubt' that the global response to the pandemic’s origins lay within the Communist Party of China.
 He implied that 'pictures of people supposedly dropping dead in the streets of China' was part of a propaganda campaign by Beijing."